sapcc/maia/README.md

 # Using Maia

 Maia can be used with an unmodified Prometheus.
 You can download Prometheus from its [website](https://prometheus.io/download/).
-To configure Prometheus receive data from Maia the following job configuration has to be applied.
+To configure Prometheus to receive data from Maia, the following job configuration has to be applied.
 In the `basic_auth` section a valid user id, project id and password, corresponding to your OpenStack User and Project, has to be provided.
-The user is required to have the `metric-list` role.
+Moreover the user is required to have the `metric-list` role.

 ```yaml
 scrape_configs: